 - Board Estate Agents Examination (BOVAEP EA Exam) – Diploma of Estate Agency (I did this – I passed Part II in 2017 Exam)

 * In the spirit of education the Board had given accreditation to some institutions to conduct internal courses for equivalent to BOVAEP EA Exam.
 This is a special route for those who are already involved in estate agency (as REN).
 They sign up for this internal courses and qualify for the same recognition.
 One of the examples is Certificate in Estate Agency by Institut Penilaian Negara (INSPEN).

 A Probationary Estate Agent (PEA) is to undergo a period of 2 years full-time practical training supervised by a Registered Estate Agent (REA).
-This is shortened to 1 year if the candidate has a degree equivalent to a Valuer or a qualified practitioner from overseas.
+This is shortened to 1 year if the candidate is already a practising Valuer or a qualified practitioner from overseas.

 TEST OF PROFESSIONAL COMPETENCE (TPC):

 A PEA who has completed practical training, work diary, 2 tasks and having fulfilled all criteria for interview will be called for TPC.
 This is an INTERVIEW with a Panel of Interviewers from government and private sector, comprising of practitioners and persons of position in the profession.

 Having passed the TPC, the candidate is registered under 4th Schedule – Register of Valuers, Appraisers, Estate Agents and Property Managers – under Part III of the Register (Estate Agents).